 #2 - Ribbons & Trophies are Cool - Khuzabar & Miss Brandi Ann

-When I was twelve, I started taking riding lessons.
+When I was ten, I started taking riding lessons.
 My first riding teacher, Claire, introduced me to the English saddle on her horse, Khuzabar.
 I immediately fell in love with riding English and learned to ride over cavalettis and small jumps.
 Khuzabar was an Arabian gelding with a gentle soul.
 He did everything he was supposed to do whether or not I asked him.
 I was elated when I had the opportunity to ride him in a horse show.
 Khuzabar won me my first ribbon, which gave me a thrill I had not expected.
 I will forever be grateful for Khuzabar’s patience and gentleness with me as his passenger, and with Claire’s generosity and graciousness with me as her student.

 My parents bought a quarter horse cross from a family friend who turned out to be another patient, gentle soul.
 Her name was Blackberry Brandy, whom my mom immediately renamed as Miss Brandi Ann.
 I started showing Brandi shortly after my time on Khuzabar and she helped me win my first trophy!
 Once again, I was blessed with a tolerant, calm horse who partnered with me to navigate my first attempts in the horse show world.